Deeply Flavorful Baked Sweet Potatoes

 Until I made them this way, my sweet potatoes were just okay – as long as you slathered them in butter and brown sugar or maple syrup.
 However, when they’re baked this way, they don’t need a thing.
 Not that butter doesn’t make them better – because #BUTTER.

 The awesome thing is that this method is cheaper than butter and maple syrup or brown sugar.
-It’s also:

-and just plain good.
+- Just plain good.
 The best baked sweet potatoes I’ve ever had.

 Gather your potatoes, oil, and salt.